[UPDATED 2019] Motorbiking in Vietnam:

 How to buy a motorbike in Vietnam

 Most backpackers buy their motorbike either through another backpacker who just finished their trip and ready to leave or to a mechanic/motorbike shops.
 Hostels also started selling or renting motorbikes.
+While you can rent a motorbike from Tigit Motorbikes, they have a a large selection of models to choose from and offer damage waivers as well.

 The cheapest is to buy from another backpacker, however, you have to keep in mind that it might not in the best shape.
 It might have not been serviced after a long journey.
 You can either buy from them then take it to a mechanic for a check up.
 Buying from a mechanic can be pricey but you know that they have done what should be fixed before handing in to you.